- What Makes Telescopes So Expensive?

 There are other factors that influence the cost of the lens, including the coatings and glass type.
 As you would expect, the higher quality these are, the more expensive the bit of gear.

-Another major factor in the cost of the telescope is the size and quality of the mirror (in reflector and catadioptric telescopes).
+Another major factor in the telescope’s cost is the mirror’s size and quality (in reflector and catadioptric telescopes).

 Similar to lenses, these are more expensive to manufacture as they get larger and need to be finished by hand for large telescopes, rather than just mass-produced in factories.
 This naturally increases the price.

 One other thing that heavily influences the price of a telescope package is the mount it comes with.